 By turning your furnace on early and discovering whether you should schedule maintenance or a repair, you can avoid the busy season when it could take longer to schedule a time to have a service technician out to your home.
 Also, if you don’t realize that there is a problem before having your furnace tuned up, you could end up needing to schedule more appointments in order to have it repaired on another day, costing you both time and money.

 Before turning on your furnace, don’t forget to check that you have a working carbon monoxide (CO) detector nearby.
-Although there normally aren’t any issues, it is always best to be prepared.
+It is always best to be prepared.